titsuki/raku-App-AizuOnlineJudge/README.md

 DESCRIPTION
 ===========

-App::AizuOnlineJudge is a perl6 implementation of the unofficial code submitter for Aizu Online Judge( http://judge.u-aizu.ac.jp/onlinejudge/index.jsp ).
+App::AizuOnlineJudge is a Perl 6 implementation of the unofficial code submitter for Aizu Online Judge( http://judge.u-aizu.ac.jp/onlinejudge/index.jsp ).

 AUTHOR
 ======